Linda Ziberi Headshot

 Bio

-Dr. Linda Ziberi earned her Ph.D. in Communication and Culture from Bowling Green State University in Ohio and her MA degree in Applied Communication from Indiana University, Indiana.
-She completed her BA in English Language and Literature at the University St. Kiril and Metodij in Skopje, North Macedonia.
+Dr. Linda Ziberi earned her Ph.D. in Communication and Culture from Bowling Green State University, her MA in Applied Communication from Indiana University, and her BA in English Language and Literature from the University St. Kiril and Metodij in Skopje, North Macedonia.

 Select Scholarship